 Welcome to First Parish in Lincoln

-In response to guidance from health experts and government officials, we will not be meeting for worship in person until at least May 3rd, however our community is still vibrant and active online!
+In response to guidance from health experts and government officials, we will not be meeting for worship in person for the time being.
+However, our community is still vibrant and active online!

 Here you will find our weekly Zoom Gatherings during our closure due to COVID-19, including host contacts, links and Meeting IDs.
 We hope you will join us as we stay connected while being physically apart.